GoogleCloudPlatform/datacatalog-templates/README.md

 ## datacatalog-templates

-This repository contains sample tag templates in yaml-format.
+This repository contains sample tag templates in YAML format.
 It also contains two utilities:
 1. [`create_template.py`](create_template.py), which creates a tag template in Data Catalog from a yaml file.
 2. [`evolve_template.py`](evolve_template.py), which evolves an existing tag template in Data Catalog from a yaml file.